The 9 Best Japanese Whiskies for Gifting

 Best World Whisky: Suntory World Whisky Ao

 There are essentially only two world whiskies, Suntory’s Ao and Nikka’s Session.
-Both are relatively new releases.
-While the Nikka is a blend of three distilleries’ whiskies from two countries (Japan and Scotland), Suntory’s blend is from seven distilleries located throughout five major whisky regions (Japan, Scotland, USA, Canada and Ireland).
-I prefer the Ao as the taste is comparable to Suntory’s Hibiki Japanese Harmony.
+While the Nikka is a blend of three distilleries’ whiskies from two countries (Japan and Scotland), Suntory’s blend is from seven distilleries located throughout five major whisky regions (Japan, Scotland, USA, Canada, and Ireland).
+I prefer the Ao because the taste resembles Suntory’s Hibiki Japanese Harmony.

 four-roses-tokyo-japan-metropolis